digitallinguistics/API/README.md

 - `delete`
 - `get`
 - `getAll`
+- `update`
+- `upsert`

-When these more generic methods are used, you will need to specify the type of object as the first argument (which is indicated in the `type` property of every DLx object).
+For the `add` event, you will need to specify the type of the object to add as the first argument.
 For example:

 ```js
 const data = { /* language data */ };